Need to know

-Meanwhile, the banks were using your hard-earned cash to make some very tidy profits through loans, investing and other complicated banking stuff.
+Meanwhile, the banks were using your personal capital to make some very tidy profits through loans, investing and other complicated banking stuff.

-We like to believe we had something do with that, since CHOICE has been campaigning against unfair bank fees for a long time.
+We like to believe we had something to do with that, since CHOICE has been campaigning against unfair bank fees for a long time.

 These days, it's not hard to find a bank that doesn't charge a monthly fee – and it's not hard to find out which ones do and which ones don't.

-How do I check on account keeping fees?
+How do I check on account-keeping fees?

 Simply go to the bank's website and access its fee schedule.
-Since you're likely to get hit with some form of a Product Disclosure Statement (PDS), be prepared to be confused.
-You will likely have to scroll around a bit, but the bank is obliged to disclose all the details.
+Since you're likely to get hit with some form of a product disclosure statement (PDS), be prepared to be confused.
+You'll probably have to scroll around a bit, but the bank is obliged to disclose all the details.